Socialist Party (Portugal): Portuguese Socialist Action (1964–1973)

+Socialist Party (1973–present)

 On 25 April 1974, the Carnation Revolution brought down the authoritarian regime of the Estado Novo, established in 1933, and democracy was restored.
 Mário Soares, the party's General-Secretary, returned to Portugal after being in exile in France and became Minister of Foreign Affairs, and António de Almeida Santos was appointed Minister of Interjurisdictional Coordination in one of the first provisional governments.
 After the revolution, elections were called for 25 April 1975 and the PS won the 1975 election for the Constituent Assembly and the 1976 elections for the National Assembly, then losing to the Democratic Alliance (AD) in the 1979 legislative election.
-In 1980, the PS made an electoral alliance, called the Republican and Socialist Front (FRS), between the Independent Social Democrats (ASDI), led by Sousa Franco, and the Leftwing Union for the Socialist Democracy (UEDS), led by Lopes Cardoso.
+In 1980, the PS made an electoral alliance, called the Republican and Socialist Front (FRS), between the Independent Social Democrats (ASDI), led by Sousa Franco, and the Left-wing Union for the Socialist Democracy (UEDS), led by Lopes Cardoso.
 The alliance failed to defeat the AD.

-They won the 1983 general election but without an absolute majority, and the PS formed a grand coalition with the centre-right Social Democratic Party (PSD), creating a Central Block.
+They won the 1983 general election but without an absolute majority, and the PS formed a grand coalition with the centre-right Social Democratic Party (PSD), creating a Central Bloc.
 The new government began negotiations for Portugal to enter the European Economic Community (EEC).
-In 1985, the Central Block broke down and the PS, at the time led by Almeida Santos, lost the 1985 legislative election.
+In 1985, the Central Block broke down and the PS, at the time led by António de Almeida Santos, lost the 1985 legislative election.
 Cavaco Silva's PSD won the 1985 elections, and again in 1987 and 1991 with an absolute majority.
 The PS was in opposition for more than ten years.

 In the 1995 legislative election, the PS, then led by the already prominent António Guterres, won a general election for the first time in twelve years, and in the 1999 election failed to obtain what would have been a historic absolute majority for the party by only one MP.
-In 2001, after a massive defeat in the 2001 local elections, Guterres resigned as Prime Minister and called for new elections in 2002.
+In 2001, after a massive defeat in the 2001 local elections, Guterres resigned as prime minister and called for new elections in 2002.
 The Socialist Party lost the 2002 general election by a small margin to the PSD, who formed a coalition government with the People's Party (CDS–PP).
 During this time, it has been argued that the Socialist Party moved towards the centre and adopted the Third Way.

+In the early 2000s, the party cleaned up its membership database, resulting in a reduction of registered members from 120,000 in 2001 to 77,000 in 2002.

-In June 2004, the PS won the 2004 European elections by a landslide, and a few weeks later, Durão Barroso, leader of the PSD and Prime Minister, resigned to become President of the European Commission.
+In June 2004, the PS won the 2004 European elections by a landslide, and a few weeks later, Durão Barroso, leader of the PSD and prime minister, resigned to become President of the European Commission.
 In December 2004, Jorge Sampaio, President of the Republic, called fresh elections for February 2005.
 These elections resulted in a landslide victory for the PS, winning for the first time since its foundation an absolute majority.
 José Sócrates, leader of the PS, became Prime Minister of Portugal.